dprgarner/cv/src/cv.md

 ### Coding

-I've contributed to various open source projects, attended conferences and meetups on TypeScript, React, and GraphQL, and experimented in personal projects with Rust, Firebase, Svelte, Flutter, TensorFlow, and LLMs.
+I've contributed to various open source projects, attended conferences and meetups on TypeScript, React, and GraphQL, and experimented in personal projects with Rust, Firebase, Serverless, Svelte, Flutter, TensorFlow, and LLMs.

 ### Other